Zachary-ZS/ACP_Generation/readme.md

 ```
 #### Other Matters

-&emsp;&emsp;Done with my partner YangZiyi.
+&emsp;&emsp;Worked with my teammate Ziyi Yang.
 I suspect that the results might be better if we introduce the full stops & commas to the corpus, but we didn't give it a try.
 Morever, poetry-generation2 is the implementation with better results while the model in master directory doesn't work well, about which I still have no idea.
 In fact, the master one uses Bi-directonal lstms while the second one with undirectonal lstms, and the master one is trained in batches while the second one is trained one by one.
 I can't work out where the matter is.

 #### Results